Meet The People Who Help Turn GTA Online Into A Cheater's Paradise

 While nobody has figured out how to put mod menus on new generation hardware, keeping them on older consoles does have some advantages.
 According to mod menu developers I spoke to, Rockstar doesn’t seem to care as much about what happens on older consoles, where GTA Online is no longer receiving any updates.
 “Taking action against a modder on last-gen is a drop in the ocean,” J, a mod menu developer, told Kotaku via email.
 “One [modder] disappears, two more appear.”
 At the same time, relying on aging hardware means consoles can buckle and crash.
 Most mod developers have moved on to PC, leaving last-gen consoles to become a cheating wasteland.

-You might think mod menu creators are trolling assholes, but developers I spoke to said that cheating allowed them to dig into GTA Online and find out how the game worked.
+You might think mod menu creators are trolling assholes, but developers I spoke to said that cheating allows them to dig into GTA Online and find out how the game works.
 This knowledge allows people to create ridiculous mods.
 Crucially, mod menu creators told me, tampering with GTA Online also grants them a deeper appreciation of GTA’s coding innards.
 Take the popular “Shooting Cars” mod, for example: to make it, modders used two basic functions.
 “One function literally gives you the X, Y and Z position of where you last shot a bullet, and then another function spawns a car,” said Tustin, a former GTA V mod menu developer.
 “You can use the position that the first function gave you (which was your last bullet fired position) and give it to the spawn vehicle function and that’s it.”
 Even basic information as to how GTA Online is held together can go a long way toward giving people ideas for popular mods.

 Mod menus also help keep an aging game alive, creators told me.
 “My main goal is to ‘extend’ the game a bit so people can get some more joy out of a 3+ year old game,” J said.
 After a few years of driving around the same city, with the same weapons and killing the same cops, GTA V can get stale.
 Even something as simple as turning off police can a make big difference for those willing to cheat.